 - Government in Exile: If a player's home Supply Centers are captured, the player can still survive as long as he has at least one SC left.
 But a home SC is necessary to raise more forces.

 - Gunboat Diplomacy: The name of a variant in which players cannot communicate with each other.

 - In-universe, it provides an alternative interpretation as to why (for example) Norway would align with England after a fleet pulls into port.

 - Kingmaker Scenario: A player in a weak position may still be able to tip the balance between two more powerful rivals.
 Possibly subverted if the player is able to take advantage of the situation and extract concessions that enable him to get back into contention or even win the game himself.

-- And Heaven help you when there really are mixed genders at the table who are willing to flirt to win.
+- And Heaven help you when there really are sexually compatible people at the table who are willing to flirt to win.